onlyzabao/magic-post/readme.md

             "active": false
         }
         ```
-3. View one Document
+3. View one Department

     For BOSS, MANAGER to see data of a Department
     - HTTP Method: GET
     - Path: /department/:id

-4. View a Collection of Documents
+4. View a list of Departments

     For BOSS to see a list of Department with filter
     - HTTP Method: GET
     - Path: /department
-     - Req Params: Same as update req data
+    - Req Params: Same as update req data, page, limit